ccca-dc/ckanext-filesystem/README.rst

 **resource_create**
-   Instead of the old parameter upload (FieldStorage (optional) needs multipart/form-data) there are now to possibilities, where the user can choose one:
+   Instead of the old parameter upload (FieldStorage (optional) needs multipart/form-data) there are now to possibilities, where one can be chosen:

    -upload_remote: Upload your file as FieldStorage (original ckan functionality)